Parietal-INRIA/DiFuMo/README.md

-       All atlases are available in .nii.gz format and sampled to MNI space
+       - All atlases are available in .nii.gz format and sampled to MNI space
+       - Anatomical names are available for each resolution in .csv

 ## Datasets and Statistical model